cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 NASA obsessively plans EVAs for good reason.
 With higher resolution understanding of the state of an EVA, the better we can prevent unforeseen circumstances from derailing objectives.
 Apollo EVA planned timelines have minute level resolution, as in, we know what astronauts _should_ have been doing during every 60 second period of the mission.
 Of course, what _actually_ happened is a different story.

-In a paper last year, Matthew and other operations researchers compared planned and executed timelines from Apollo 14 - 17 EVAs.<sup>1</sup> In general, we call the comparison _time behind_, which reflects the fact that most EVAs fall behind schedule.
+In a paper last year, Matthew and other operations researchers compared planned and executed timelines from the lunar EVAs of Apollo 14 - 17.<sup>1</sup> We generally call this comparison the _time behind_, which reflects the fact that most EVAs fall behind schedule.
 Given that a timeline consists of an un-gapped sequence of tasks, each with a defined start time (more on how tasks are defined in a moment), you can calculate the deviation between the planned and executed timeline with

 $$
 \begin{aligned}